ecordes-vt/docs/src/docs/apis/tutorials/tokens.md

 }
 ```

-Since GraphiQL is an interactive, browser-based application that requires
+Since our Sandbox is an interactive, browser-based application that requires
 the user be logged into the platform, it implicitly will only use the user-scoped
 session token.
 It isn't ideal for testing with or troubleshooting the other
 token types.
 For this purpose (only) we use a raw HTTP client such as `curl`.